vidyagc/portfolio/_posts/2018-01-16-devise-customization.markdown

 {% endhighlight %}
 <div>&nbsp;</div>

 <h5>I hope this post was useful in understanding the how and why of the customized Devise implementations in this portfolio's apps.
-Even better if you learned something about using Devise forms on different pages in your app, and correspondingly handling paths and error messages on failures.</h5>
+Even better if you learned something about using Devise forms on different pages in your app, and correspondingly handling paths and Devise messages.</h5>